|This is the portal to the mine, worked every day, rain or shine by Billy Heaton, until his death in 1924|

 Stagecoach holdups were a common occurrence in the old west.
 This mode of transportation represented easy pickings for outlaws, mainly because they travelled in remote areas, and they weren’t very well protected.
 This caused concern for stagecoach companies and their drivers.
 Typically they didn’t put up much resistance when held up at gunpoint.

-The late Bernie McGrath, prospector & unofficial Mayor of the East Fork.
+The late Bernie McGrath, former prospector & unofficial Mayor of the East Fork.
 Photo by Sarina Finkelstein

 Is there still gold in the East Fork today?
 You bet there is.
 And you'll see dozens of panners and sluicers on any given weekend trying to find their fortune.
 According to the U.S Forest Service, and the 1928 Mining Act, it's illegal to remove minerals from the San Gabriel River, however this law is rarely, if ever, enforced.
-Virtually nothing is left of Eldoradoville today, however if you type "Eldoradoville" into Google Earth's search engine you'll see the approximate location of this former boom town.
+Little if anything is left of Eldoradoville today, however if you type "Eldoradoville" into Google Earth's search engine you'll see the approximate location of this former boom town.
 It was located close to the merge of Cattle Canyon and the East Fork.
 A primitive campground now rests on this site.
-I have found no trace of the town, but numerous stone cabin ruins upstream.
+I have found a few cement and rock foundations there, but little else.
+If you would like to see what still remains click here

 Additional Photos - Heaton / Queenie Mine